May 3, 2025 at 7:30 pm

 ABOUT SOUTH CHICAGO DANCE THEATRE

 South Chicago Dance Theatre (SCDT) is a multicultural organization seamlessly fusing classical and contemporary dance styles as well as preserving historic dance work.
-With cultural diplomacy at the heart of the organization, SCDT creates, performs, and teaches dance on a local, national, and international platform.
+With Choreographic Diplomacy™ at the heart of the organization, SCDT creates, performs, and teaches dance on a local, national, and international platform.
 Since the 2017 launch, SCDT’s collaborative initiatives have included music ensembles, television, opera, art museums and public schools through a range of collaborations and performances.
-Prioritizing intergenerational learning and exchange, SCDT’s seven core programs include the Main Company, Associate Artist and Emerging Artist Programs, the Choreographic DiplomacyTM initiative, the Education and Community Programs and the annual South Chicago Dance Festival.
-SCDT has performed internationally in Seoul, Korea, Ho Chi Minh City, Vietnam, Bogata, Columbia, and Arnhem, Netherlands.
+Prioritizing intergenerational learning and exchange, SCDT’s seven core programs include the Main Company, Associate Artist and Emerging Artist Programs, the Choreographic Diplomacy™ initiative, the Education and Community Programs and the annual South Chicago Dance Festival.
+SCDT has performed internationally in Seoul, Korea, Ho Chi Minh City, Vietnam, Bogota, Colombia, and Arnhem, Netherlands.
 Season 8 performances have also included Jacob’s Pillow, Navy Pier Chicago LIVE!, Opera Laguna in Laguna Beach California, Dayton Contemporary Dance’s Season Concert, and Red Rock Dance Festival.